FKdevelopers254/FKdevelopers254/README.md

 ## Live Request App
--Flutter App 7:Introducing our live request app - the perfect tool for engaging audiences and connecting hosts with their listeners.
+Introducing our live request app - the perfect tool for engaging audiences and connecting hosts with their listeners.
 Our app allows users to join events and request songs, while giving hosts the ability to choose which songs to play.

 With our platform, users can quickly and easily join events and request their favorite songs.
 This helps to create a dynamic, engaging atmosphere, and ensures that everyone can enjoy the music they love.